 For their safety and protecting their skin, wait to brush until they are dry.
 Some groomers will use a rubber curry brush during drying to help dry the hair quicker and remove more moisture at once.
 Feel free to try this technique if your pup is letting you.
 Use the rule I mentioned above for knowing how long to brush your pup after the bathing and drying process.

 If more than a few hairs come out, keep brushing.
 I wouldn’t suggest brushing more than 30 or 45 minutes but as long as you are checking their skin for irritation, it is ultimately up to you.
 If you’ve used one of the premium shampoos and conditioners and completely dried like recommended above, they shouldn’t need much more brushing at this time.
 Depending on your Husky’s skin and coat depends on how much brushing is needed in between baths and grooming.
-You may need to brush your dog a couple of times a week, or you may be able to do once a week.
+You may need to brush your dog a couple of times a week, or you may be able to do it once a week.
 Find what works for your pet!
+Also, think about your dog’s diet.
+If your Husky gets all the needed nutrients through his food, shedding can reduce massively.
+Omega fatty acids improve coat health minimizing shedding.

 When it comes down to it, you know your dog better than anyone.
 If any of these suggestions or recommendations aren’t realistic for you to try at home, seek the professional help from a groomer or veterinarian who offers grooming.
 It’s always okay to ask questions and decide what is best for your dog.
 These recommendations may not be right for your Husky, or they may be perfect.
 Either way is fine; it’s about finding what works!